bunniesandbeatings/offspring/README.md

 ## Regex Hints
 Working with regex is a pain, but it's the only reliable way I could find for ensuring the accurate captures.
-Luckily the `offspring-state` tool is designed to chain, making testing your regex's a little simpler.
+Luckily the `offspring` tool is designed to chain, making testing your regex's a little simpler.

 It's important to learn about setting flags in [golang regular expressions](https://golang.org/pkg/regexp/syntax/).
 Most keys are multiline, so this pattern is your friend: